-'Don't Go Near the Water' is a comedic war novel that is set in 1945 after the invasion of Iwo Jima.
-It details the adventures of relations officers for the U.S. Navy during World War II.
-William Brinkley was inspired by his own experiences, having served as a commissioned officer in the United States Navy with public relations duties.
+"Don't Go Near the Water" is a comedic war novel set in 1945 after the invasion of Iwo Jima.
+It details the adventures of relations officers for the United States Navy during World War II.
+William Brinkley was inspired by his own experiences, having served as a commissioned officer in the U.S. Navy with public relations duties.

 1957: 'By Love Possessed' by James Gould Cozzens

 A novel that spans 49 hours, "By Love Possessed" is focused on the harried personal and professional life of Arthur Winner Jr., a New England lawyer.
 It was adapted into a film in 1961.

 First published in Italy, the book is titled after the main character, Yuri Zhivago.
 It is set during the Russian Revolution and Civil War and tells the story of a doctor caught between his love life and the deepening conflicts.

 "Exodus" is a historical novel that retells the founding of the state of Israel through the voyages of the Exodus, a 1947 immigration ship.

 A Pulitzer Prize-winning novel that spent over 100 weeks on The New York Times Best Seller list, "Advise and Consent" centers around politics, exploring the nominee for a secretary of state who was formerly involved with the Communist Party.

 1961: 'The Agony and the Ecstasy' by Irving Stone